Donate

 • Applicants must have an immediate and unexpected financial hardship that may prevent them from completing their academic goals.

 • Applicants must complete an Emergency Need Request form.
-Forms can be found on the College website and in the Office of the Dean of Students.
+Forms are available on the College website and in the Office of the Dean of Students.
 The request must be accompanied by a detailed explanation of the emergency, necessary supporting documents, and/or other items requested by college staff.

-• Applicants may be required to meet with a member of the Student Persistence Workgroup.
+• Applicants may be required to meet with a member of the Student Persistence Review Committee.

-Please note: While multiple requests during the same academic year will be accepted for review, students who submit requests for recurring support will not be eligible to receive this funding and will be referred to other resources and community agencies that can assist.
+Please note: While multiple requests within the same academic year will be accepted for review, students who submit requests for recurring support may not be eligible for funding and will be referred to other resources and community agencies that may be able to assist.

 Steps for requesting food cards, fuel cards, and Greene County Transit bus vouchers: